jpedroag/cpd2/README.md

 Parallel and Distributed Computation project, implementing omp and mpi.
-Test folder has instances to validate the code.
+"tests" folder has instances to validate the code.